-In the Philippines, car repossession means your bank takes your vehicle because of missed payments, typically called loan default.
-Authorities can seize your vehicle as soon as you fail to make your car payments as agreed in the contract.
-Should you default, your bank can charge you the following:
+In the Philippines, car repossession happens when your bank takes your vehicle because of failure to pay your car loan.
+Lenders can seize your vehicle as soon as you fail to make your loan payments as agreed in the contract.

 Car Repossession Process in the Philippines

 What happens if your car gets repossessed in the Philippines?
 You might wonder.